ahmed-mahran/typedtensor/README.md

 This is a python exercise trying to write statically typed and maybe functional style code by a scala minded person.

 This is an opportunity to challenge python's static typing capabilities to express common patterns in neural networks.
+New python typing features shall be eagerly implemented by [MyPyright](https://github.com/ahmed-mahran/pyright).

-This also can mostly serve pedagogical puposes teaching and learning neural networks.
+Until all checks are static and have zero runtime overhead with advancement of [MyPyright](https://github.com/ahmed-mahran/pyright) or python, this can mostly serve pedagogical puposes teaching and learning neural networks.

 ---
 **<p style="text-align: center;">\*\*\*\* NOTE \*\*\*\*</p>**